Herantis Pharma Plc’s Financial Statements Release January 1 – December 31, 2017

 Herantis’ drug development

-Breast cancer treatments can cause damage to lymph nodes, which may lead into secondary lymphedema.
-The common symptoms of secondary lymphedema are persistent swelling of the affected limb, thickening and hardening of skin, limited limb mobility, pain, and increased sensitivity to inflammations.
-Secondary lymphedema is a chronic, progressive disease that severely decreases the patient's quality of life.
-Current treatments such as compression garments, special massage, and exercise may relieve symptoms but do not cure the condition, which is caused by damage to the lymphatic system.
+Damages of the lymphatic system caused e.g. by an accident, surgery, or illness can lead to secondary lymphedema.
+Its common symptoms are persistent swelling of the affected limb, thickening and hardening of skin, limited limb mobility, pain, and increased sensitivity to infections.
+Secondary lymphedema is a chronic, progressive disease that often severely decreases the patient’s quality of life.
+Known therapies such as compression garments, special massage, and exercise may relieve symptoms but do not repair the damage of to the lymphatic system that cause the disease.

-ALS (Amyotrophic Lateral Sclerosis) is a fatal motor neuron disease.
-As the disease progresses the patient loses control of her muscles, which leads to difficulties in motion, speech, swallowing, and breathing.
-The estimated average survival from symptom onset is from two to five years.
-There is no known cure; present treatments can only alleviate the symptoms of ALS.
-An estimated 140,000 people contract ALS annually.
+ALS (Amyotrophic Lateral Sclerosis) is a severe neurodegenerative disease.
+It cannot be cured and its cause is usually not known.
+ALS degenerates motor neurons and as the disease progresses the patient loses control of motion, speech, swallowing, and finally also breathing.
+Disease progression is very variable and estimated average survival from symptom onset is from two to five years.
+An estimated 140,000 people worldwide are annually diagnosed with ALS.

-The European Medicines Agency EMA and the US Food and Drug Administration FDA both granted Orphan Designation for Herantis' CDNF for the treatment of ALS in 2016 based on the preliminary preclinical results on its possible efficacy.
-The company is exploring possibilities to start a clinical development program in ALS.
+The European Medicines Agency EMA and the US Food and Drug Administration FDA have granted Orphan Designation for Herantis’ CDNF for the treatment of ALS based on the preliminary preclinical results on its possible efficacy.
+The company is exploring possibilities to launch a clinical development program in ALS.
 Decisions on starting such a program have not been made and no funding is allocated.

 Income from business operations, R&D expenses